FAQGURU/FAQGURU/topics/en/golang.md

 * https://golangbot.com/goroutines/

 [[↑] Back to top](#Golang)
 ### Let's talk variable declaration in Go.
 Could you explain what is a variable "zero value"?
-(Mid)

 Variable is the name given to a memory location to store a value of a specific type.
 There are various syntaxes to declare variables in go.